ncsa/junx/README.txt

 BIMA Archive.
 It contains general purpose XML utilities that I have useful on multiple occasions.
 These include

+Validate (ncsa.xml.validation):
+   an application that can be run from the command line to validate XML documents against their XML Schemas.

+SchemaLocation (ncsa.xml.validation):
+   A class that provides a mechanism for maintaining a local cache of XML Schema documents (xsd) that a validating parser can pull a schema from in lieu of downloading it from the document-specified location.
+The ValidationUtils class is used to load the schemas into a JAXP parser.

 ExtractingParser (ncsa.xml.extractor):
    an XML parser that can be used to split nodes of an XML document out into separate documents.
 In particular, this parser will